Quantum-Device-Lab-at-SNU/SNU-QDL-CryoSwitchController/README.md

 ## Library Usage

-The radial_switch_controller class is an easy way of interfacing between the QP-CryoSwitch Controller and the Labjack T4.
+The radiall_switch_controller class is an easy way of interfacing between the QP-CryoSwitch Controller and the Labjack T4.

 **_NOTE:_** Since the Radiall switch [R583423141](https://www.radiall.com/cryogenic-sp6t-ramses-sma-18ghz-latching-28vdc-d-sub-male-connector-bipolar-actuator-command-r583423141.html) has a latching actuator, it's important to start the program with the switches in a known state.
 By default, the program assumes all actuators are in open or disconnected state.